 As the Angkor National Museum offers a view of the Golden era of Khmer civilization, Cambodia Landmine Museum presents the grim reality of the country’s darkest age.
 This museum aims to educate visitors on the decades of war that Cambodia went through during the late 20th century that still torments a majority of the population because the landmines that were planted during the conflict have not been fully cleared.

-Located within the Angkor Archaeological Park just 25km from Siem Reap, landmines are displayed in the museum as a way to tell the story of its founder, Aki Ra, who has dedicated his life to keep his country and fellow Cambodians safe from the horrors of these mines.
+Located within the Angkor Archaeological Park just 25km from Siem Reap, landmines are displayed in the museum as a way to tell the story of its founder, Aki Ra, who has dedicated his life to keeping his country and fellow Cambodians safe from the horrors of these mines.

 4. Banteay Srey Butterfly Center

 In the same area as the landmine museum is a butterfly exhibit filled with thousands of butterfly species as well as a diverse selection of tropical flowers.
-At Banteay Srey Butterfly Center (BBC), visitors are able to interact with these beautiful insects and observe their life cycle.
+At Banteay Srey Butterfly Center (BBC), visitors are able to interact with these beautiful insects and observe their life cycles.
 In addition to farming butterflies sustainably, revenues earned from tourists are used for their poverty alleviation project which employs locals and teaches them how to farm butterflies.

 5. Bambu Stage

 Bambu Stage is an attraction located in Siem Reap city center that offers a unique experience in learning about Khmer arts.
 Learn more about Khmer architecture through their immersive “how to build a temple” with guides deconstructing temples using interactive models.
-Travelers can also relax and enjoy a wonderful performance that showcases Khmer music, legends and artistry in the form of a puppet show.
+Travelers can also relax and enjoy a wonderful performance that showcases Khmer music, legends, and artistry in the form of a puppet show.

 Known as the former Capital before Angkor, visitors can find ruins of the old city as well as a retreat center that provides meditation and yoga classes.
-Ancient royal temples such as Bakong, Lolei and Preah Ko can be found in the area.
+Ancient royal temples such as Bakong, Lolei, and Preah Ko can be found in the area.
 In addition, visitors can take some time at the Hariharalaya Yoga and Meditation Retreat to relax and experience the beauty of Cambodia.

 You can find Hariharalaya in a small town called Rolous about 13km east of Siem Reap.